paparazzi/paparazzi/doc/sphinx/source/developer_guide/modules.rst

     </module>

-The xml file starts with a ``module`` element that sets the name of the module (in this case ``demo_module``).
+The XML file starts with a ``module`` element that sets the name of the module (in this case ``demo_module``).
 Optionally, this element can contain a ``dir`` attribute as well, to specify the location of the source files relative to ``sw/airborne/modules/``.
 In this case the directory is not provided since the source files are located in a directory inside ``sw/airborne/modules/`` that has the same name as the module name (``sw/airborne/modules/demo_module/``).

-After a documentation and dependency section, the xml contains a `header` element, where the header files of the module are listed.
+After a documentation and dependency section, the XML contains a `header` element, where the header files of the module are listed.
 Typically, you will only see one header file here that provides an easy-to-use access point for other modules.